 - Drain the tofu from the liquid in the packet and dab dry with kitchen towel.
 Press the tofu if you’d like a more chewy texture.
 (See notes below for further information on pressing tofu).400 g tofu (firm or extra-firm)

-- Chop the tofu into small cubes (I like to slice the block of tofu in half horizontally, then in both directions on the top).
+- Chop the tofu into small cubes (I like to slice the block of tofu in half horizontally, then a few slices in both directions on the top).

-- Oven instructions: Lay the tofu pieces in a single layer on a baking sheet lined with baking paper, and pop in the oven.
-Depending on your oven, they will take around 15-20 minutes but just keep an eye on them and take them out whenever they are browned to your liking.
+- Oven instructions: Lay the tofu pieces in a single layer on a baking sheet lined with baking paper, and pop in the oven at 200°C/400°F. Depending on your oven, they will take around 15-20 minutes but just keep an eye on them and take them out whenever they are browned to your liking.
 Turn them over half way through cooking to ensure even browning.

 Notes